KJWilliamson/twitter-django-clone/README.md

 *   Segment each major section of your app into its own folder, then put another copy of the appropriate files under it.
 For example, `from tweet.models import Tweet`.
 *   Use the `include` keyword I linked above; it will make your templating so much easier.
 *   Create a single function that organizes all the data most of your templates need; then you only have to import that helper function into each view that performs a large render and you know the information will already be there.

-Take a look at the rubric for more specific requirements.